Gallia County 4-H New Family Guide

 • Choose from more than 200.
 Visit Project Central now!
 Project Central is an easy way for 4-H members and project helpers to preview Ohio 4-H project books and resources.
 Take a closer look at a book, find out what others have to say, and share your experiences.

-• Use the 4-H Family Guide to learn about each and every one.
+• Use the 4-H Project Guide to learn about each and every one.
 Cloverbud members, age 5 and in Kindergarten until age 8 and in 3rd grade participate in non-competitive activities exploring a variety of fun, hands on interest areas.

-Gallia County 4H Information
+Gallia County 4-H Information

-Gallia County 4-H has over 35 4H Community Clubs.
+Gallia County 4-H has over 34 4-H Community Clubs.
 These clubs are located around the county and include traditional community clubs as well as specialty clubs.
 Specialty clubs include: horse clubs, dog club, afterschool,shooting sports and SPIN clubs.
 The key to success in 4-H is finding the right club that fits your child’s interest and family’s’ needs!
 The Gallia County Extension office is here to help you find that perfect fit!The Gallia County 4H Enrollment Deadline is March 15th of the current year.

-Gallia County 4H Clubs
+Gallia County 4-H Clubs

 Welcome!